mellow-ayaya/BagCustomizer_for_ElvUI/README.md

 ![image4](https://media.forgecdn.net/attachments/1154/707/4.jpg "")

+## This addon is no longer actively maintained.
+I will update the TOC but no support will be provided.
+Please make your own fork if needed.

 ### About

 Do you love the ElvUI bags functionality but would prefer the bags to look more like the default ones, or just be more customizable overall?